azure-ad-b2c/partner-integrations/samples/Dynamics-Fraud-Protection/ReadMe.md

 ### Custom domain setup requirements

 In a production environment, you must use a custom domain for Azure AD B2C and for the DFP fingerprinting service.
-The domain for both services should reside in the same root DNS zone prevent browser privacy settings from blocking cross-domain cookies.
+The domain for both services should reside in the same root DNS zone in order to prevent browser privacy settings from blocking cross-domain cookies.
 This is not necessary in a non-production environment.

 For example:
 | Environment       | Service               | Domain                    |